animatedmax/spring-data-geode/src/main/markdown/index.md

 </div></td>
 <td class="content">'Client' and 'Server' are used here in the context
-of Function execution, which may have a different meaning than client and server in Apache Geode’s client-server topology.
+of Function execution, which may have a different meaning than client and server in Apache Geode's client-server topology.
 While it is common for an application using a <code>ClientCache</code> instance to invoke a Function on one or more Apache Geode servers in a cluster, it is also possible to execute Functions in a peer-to-peer (P2P) configuration,